srpoyrek/sliding-squares/README.md

 the page shows the fastest warm time, since that is the least noisy number.

 `plots/benchmark/benchmark.json` is the record; the page is rendered from it, so regenerate rather than editing either by hand.
-The run also relinks `plots/tests/index.html` so the comparison is reachable from the test index whichever order the two scripts were run in.
+The run also rewrites the landing page `plots/index.html`, which links the comparison only once the page exists — so the card is there whichever order `benchmark_bfs.py` and `make_gallery.py` were run in.

 ### Verify the simplification